Akul-sada/Census-System/front-end/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-### I have included census_management.sql file create a new database with the name "Census_Management" right click on the database click restore option.
+### I have included census_management.sql file.
+Create a new database with the name "Census_Management" right click on the database click restore option select the file(census_management.sql) included.
 The table with database will be created.

 ## Available Scripts

 In the project directory, you can run: